rakutenanalytics/ios-rakutenanalytics/README.md

 @tableofcontents{HTML:2}
-@attention This module supports iOS 10.0 and above.
-It has been tested with iOS 10.0 and above.
+@attention This module supports iOS 11.4 and above in line with [GMD's recommendation](http://rex.public.rakuten-it.com/design/accessibility/system-requirements/os-and-browser/) (as of Q3 2020).
+It has been tested with iOS 11.4 and above.
 @section analytics-module Introduction
 The **analytics** module provides APIs for tracking events and automatically sends a subset of lifecycle events to the [Rakuten Analytics Tracker](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Home) (RAT) service.